 If you want CBC message authentication codes based on a cipher,

 Versions of Libgcrypt before 1.6.0 had a bug in the Whirlpool code which led to a wrong result for certain input sizes and write patterns.
 Using this flag emulates that bug.
 This may for example be useful for applications which use Whirlpool as part of their key generation.
-It is strongly suggested to use this flag only if really needed and if possible to the data should be re-processed using the regular Whirlpool algorithm.
+It is strongly suggested to use this flag only if really needed; and if possible, the data should be re-processed using the regular Whirlpool algorithm.

 Note that this flag works for the entire hash context.
-If needed arises it may be used to enable bug emulation for other hash algorithms.
+If need arises, it may be used to enable bug emulation for other hash algorithms.
 Thus you should not use this flag for a multi-algorithm hash context.

 You may use the function